 1) Support of PDU set based QoS handling enhancement:

-- Potential impacts on the NEF and PCF for QoS Notification without Alternative QoS profile (AQP): the fulfilment or not to determine QoS notification if the PDU Set QoS handling is applied in the corresponding direction.
+- Potential impacts on the NEF and PCF for QoS Notification control without Alternative QoS profile (AQP) when the QoS profile contains UL and/or DL PSDB and/or PSER: the fulfilment or not to determine QoS notification if the PDU Set QoS handling is applied in the corresponding direction.

 - Potential impacts on the NEF, PCF for alternative QoS profile which may contain the UL and/or DL PDU Set QoS Parameters (i.e. UL PSDB, DL PSDB, UL PSER and/or DL PSER).